 ds106 is and shall be the place to enjoy that partly full glass of openness.

-The post "In Open Courses Our Glasses Remain Proportionally Empty" was originally yanked out of the teeth of a rabid chicken at CogDogBlog (http://cogdogblog.com/2013/12/glasses-empty/) on December 16, 2013.
+The post "In Open Courses Our Glasses Remain Proportionally Empty" was originally pulled from under moldy cheese at the back of the fridge at CogDogBlog (https://cogdogblog.com/2013/12/glasses-empty/) on December 16, 2013.